 It’s interesting to me that of all the countries that have come into existence in the last century, no country’s birth certificate is more legitimate than that of Israel.
 One reason is that many of Israel’s founding fathers, Herzl, Jabotinsky, Ben-Gurion, Begin, and Shamir, were either lawyers or had legal training.
 They were obsessed with making it legal.
-Unlike almost every other country, it was Lawyers not Generals who were the midwives of Israel’s birth or, more accurately, her rebirth.
+Unlike almost every other country, it was Lawyers, not Generals, who were the midwives of Israel’s birth or, more accurately, her rebirth.

 It was God who initiated and made the covenant with the Jews.
-It’s His covenant and He will decide if the Jews are fulfilling their covenantal obligations as he has done throughout their long history.
+It’s His covenant, and He will decide if the Jews are fulfilling their covenantal obligations as he has done throughout their long history.

 The modern State of Israel finds itself in a plot twist of epic proportions.

-The Jews in Israel, after nearly 2,000 years in exile, scattered among the nations, have returned to create a Jewish State in order to escape from oppression elsewhere, only to find themselves in the unusual position of having to take harsh measures against aliens in their midst who are not just strangers but enemies who wish to destroy it.
-Like no other country, Israel is constantly defending itself while concurrently trying its best to enforce some measure of justice and rule of law.
+The Jews in Israel, after nearly 2,000 years in exile, scattered among the nations, have returned to create a Jewish State to escape oppression elsewhere, only to find themselves in the unusual position of having to take harsh measures against aliens in their midst who are not just strangers but enemies who wish to destroy it.
+Like no other country, Israel is constantly defending itself while concurrently trying its best to enforce some measure of justice and the rule of law.

-Why is it that Israel, not only now but throughout their 4,000 year history, both in the land and in exile, has been constantly beleaguered and beset by their enemies?
+Why is it that Israel, not only now but throughout their 4,000-year history, both in the land and in exile, has been constantly beleaguered and beset by their enemies?